aztfmods/terraform-azurerm-vnet/README.md

 Before initiating the tests, please ensure that both go and terraform are properly installed on your system.

 The [Makefile](Makefile) incorporates three distinct test variations.
 The first one, a local deployment test, is designed for local deployments and allows the overriding of workload and environment values.
-Both are used for naming purpose.
 It includes additional checks and can be initiated using the command ```make test_local```.

 The second variation is an extended test.
 This test performs additional validations and serves as the default test for the module within the github workflow.